Adobe-CEP/Samples/PProPanel/ReadMe.md

 While the sample panel should continue to be your first option for working example code, Premiere Pro's ExtendScript API [is documented here](http://ppro.aenhancers.com), to enable developer participation.

+## What was new in 13.0

+### Get and set footage interpretation

+All aspects of Premiere Pro's footage interpretation are now available via API.
+Among other workflows, this enables panels to replace a footage reference, while preserving existing interpretation information the user may have already set.

+### Get and set sequence settings

+Previously, it was possible to clone existing sequences, and create sequences from a sequence preset.
+It is now possible to get and set each individual sequence setting, providing much more granular control over sequences.

+### Detect trackItems which are reversed, have speed adjustments, or are adjustment layers

+This important information was previously unavailable.

+### Open projectItems in the Source monitor

+This allows for sequences, multi-cam sequences, still image sequences and merged clips to be opened in the Source monitor.

+### Create sub-sequences

+Lift/extract sections of existing sequences into new ones, with control over whether or not to adopt the track mapping present in the original.

+### Close open sequences

+Close superfluous/distracting sequences.

+### Consolidate Duplicates via API

+Invoke the same duplicate consolidation functionality available to users.

 ## What was new in 12.0